NINE-J/NINE-J/README.md

 ---

+- 🌱 I'm growing for the job I want.
-🌱 I’m currently learning front-end development.
+- 🔭 I’m currently working on front end development.
-🔭 I'm looking for a job.
+- 🤔 I’m looking for help with Framework, Typescript...
+- ⚡ Fun fact: I have curly hair.